Background pattern

 • Smoking and the presence of flames are strictly prohibited in the room where the treatment with Entonox takes place.

-Please also review the instructions for handling and storage of Entonox (5.
+Please also review the handling and storage instructions for Entonox (5.
 Storage of Entonox).

 If you use more Entonox than you should:

-It is unlikely that you will receive too much gas, since you control the application of gas and the gas mixture is fixed (with 50% nitrous oxide and 50% oxygen).
+It is unlikely that you will receive too much gas, as you control the application of gas and the gas mixture is fixed (with 50% nitrous oxide and 50% oxygen).

-If you breathe more quickly than normal, receiving more nitrous oxide than with normal breathing, you may feel noticeably tired and lose some contact with your surroundings.
-In this case, you must immediately inform the medical personnel and stop using it.
+If you breathe faster than normal, receiving more nitrous oxide than with normal breathing, you may feel noticeably tired and lose contact with your surroundings to some extent.
+In such a case, you should immediately inform the medical personnel and interrupt its use.

 Frequent(may affect up to 1 in 10 users):